peej/lumberjack-keyboard/README.md

 There is a VIA compatible firmware available in QMK.
 With this firmware flashed, the board will be automatically recognised by VIA when you plug it in.

+## Bootloader

+If you have a "raw" chip without a bootloader, you will need to compile and flash the bootloader onto the chip via another device.
+[See the build guide for more information](guide.md#bootloader).

 ## Matrix information

 If you are building your own firmware, the following matrix information will be useful to you: